Muhammad-Altabba/snarkyjs-workshop-solutions/README.md

 # Usage
 You need node version >= 16.4.

-You can run an example with:
+You can compile and run an example with:
 ```
-npx tsc && node dist/1_exercise.js
+npx tsc && node dist/[example_name].js
 ```